miracuse/miracuse.github.io/docs/classes/alchemist/index.md

 - **Heal**: Drinking a potion can instantly recover two Physical boxes or treat a natural affliction (poison, disease, etc.)

+- **Perform Synthesis**: Empower an Alchemy kit to go beyond its usual usage for a single action.

 ---

 ### Knowledge